Insane-Forensics/drovorub-hunt/README.md

 ![Insane Forensics Logo](/images/iflogosmall.png)
-# Dispatches from Drovorub: Network Threat Hunting for Russian GRU GTsSS' Malware at Scale
+# Dispatches from Drovorub: Network Threat Hunting for Russia GRU GTsSS' Malware at Scale
 Recently, the [National Security Agency and Federal Bureau of Investigation released a report](https://media.defense.gov/2020/Aug/13/2002476465/-1/-1/0/CSA_DROVORUB_RUSSIAN_GRU_MALWARE_AUG_2020.PDF) outlining command and control capabilities leveraged by the Russian General Staff Main Intelligence Directorate (GRU) 85th Main Special Service Center (GTsSS), military unit 26265 to interfere with the 2016 U.S. Presidential election.
 While this report contained technical details outlining the malware technologies, the report did not provide a network-scale tool ready for network-based threat hunting.
 Today, [Insane Forensics](https://insaneforensics.com/) makes public a tool to assist with scaled network detection and response for GRUs Drovorub malware using Elasticsearch and Kibana.
 The provided tool works on existing network captures (pcap files) and also supports live capture mode.

 ![Drovorub Kibana Dashboard Photo](/images/dashboard_screenshot.png)